Grover's algorithm

-In quantum computing, Grover's algorithm, also known as the quantum search algorithm, refers to a quantum algorithm for unstructured search that finds with high probability the unique input to a black box function that produces a particular output value, using just $O(\sqrt{N})$ evaluations of the function, where $N$ is the size of the function's domain.
+In quantum computing, Grover's algorithm, also known as the quantum search algorithm, is a quantum algorithm for unstructured search that finds with high probability the unique input to a black box function that produces a particular output value, using just $O(\sqrt{N})$ evaluations of the function, where $N$ is the size of the function's domain.
 It was devised by Lov Grover in 1996.

+The analogous problem in classical computation would have a query complexity $O(N)$ (i.e., the function would have to be evaluated $O(N)$ times: there is no better approach than trying out all input values one after the other, which, on average, takes $N/2$ steps).